rpiceage/ff-adventure-game/.amazonq/resources/req.md

 ## Requirements
 - Desktop application in Java using Swing
+- Welcome menu with game selection when started without arguments
 - Handles a YAML document as input, like the requirements/sample.yaml
-- Displays adventure text in a scrollable text area
+- Displays adventure text in a scrollable text area with parchment background
 - Handles navigation choices with buttons at the bottom
-- Shows hero statistics in a panel on the right side
+- Shows hero statistics in a panel on the right side with wall background
 - Displays temporary notifications for attribute changes in the lower left corner
 - Supports internationalization (English and Hungarian)

+## Welcome Menu
+- Shown when application starts without command-line arguments
+- Menu options:
+  - New Game: Opens game selection screen
+  - Load Game: (Not yet implemented)
+- Game Selection Screen:
+  - Dynamically scans resources/books/ directory for YAML files
+  - Displays game titles from YAML metadata
+  - Clicking a game starts it
+  - Back button returns to welcome menu
+- Command-line argument still supported: `java -jar ff.jar path/to/game.yaml`

 ## Internationalization
 - Optional `language` field in YAML (defaults to "en")